 1. Set Your Intentions

 It’s difficult to know where you’re going without a map to get there!
-I recommend doing at least a quick brainstorm to determine the mood and atmosphere you’re trying to achieve in your space for yourself, your family, and your guests.
-The information I’m about to share will guide you in the best way to accomplish these goals or intentions.
+I recommend doing at least a quick brainstorm to determine the mood and atmosphere you’re trying to achieve for yourself, your family, and your guests.
+This is the foundation of your color palette.

 - Are they too dark?